OpenBazaar/official_site/_posts/blog/2018-08-10/2018-08-10-The-Beginners-Guide-to-Buying-Goods-Services-and-Cryptocurrency-on-OpenBazaar.markdown

 Most users will want to download the package that matches their operating system from our website at [openbazaar.org/download](https://openbazaar.org/download)

-If you have some technical expertise and want to manually install OpenBazaar, read these instructions: https://github.com/OpenBazaar/openbazaar-go/tree/master/docs/
+If you have some technical expertise and want to manually install OpenBazaar, read [these instructions](https://github.com/OpenBazaar/openbazaar-go/tree/master/docs/).

 ## Step 2 – Run OpenBazaar